heymshri/Static_Webpage/README.md

+#Webpage_Design

 It is a static web page
 designed on figma
-the coded on html,css and js
+then coded on html,css and js